Indian Institute of Science Education and Research, Bhopal: Doctoral programme (PhD)

 Admission to the doctoral programme is after a master's degree in science.
 Besides the students of the Integrated Master's programme, postgraduate students with a master's degree in science from other universities or institutes are also admitted to the doctoral programme.

 The institute also offers PhD programmes in all disciplines.
 All selected candidates not receiving external fellowship are awarded an Institute fellowship.
-Currently, the institute offers PhD programmes in the following disciplines: Biological Sciences, Chemistry, Chemical Engineering, Earth and Environmental Sciences, Electrical Engineering & Computer Science, Mathematics, Physics and English.
+Currently, the institute offers PhD programmes in the following disciplines: Biological Sciences, Chemistry, Chemical Engineering, Earth and Environmental Sciences, Electrical Engineering & Computer Science, Mathematics, Physics, and Humanities and Social Sciences.
 All doctoral students are also expected to participate in the undergraduate teaching programme of the Institute as a part of their training.
 The programme involved course work, a qualifying examination, a state-of-the-art seminar, thesis work, open seminar and a thesis examination, leading to the award of a PhD degree.

 Postdoctoral Studies

-Postdoctoral studies are possible in Biology, Chemistry, Earth and Environmental Sciences, Mathematics, Physics, Chemical Engineering, Electrical Engineering & Computer Science.
+Postdoctoral studies are possible in Biology, Chemistry, Earth and Environmental Sciences, Mathematics, Physics, Chemical Engineering, Electrical Engineering, Computer Science, and Humanities and Social Sciences.